Court upholds school hijab ban in India's south

 The state high court initially ordered a temporary ban on the wearing of all religious symbols -- including Hindu and Christian ones -- in schools.

-Schools reopened in February under heavy security with a ban on gatherings of more than four people.
+Schools later reopened under heavy security with a ban on gatherings of more than four people.

+In several instances authorities made teachers and pupils take off their hijab publicly at the school gate.

 A number of Muslim pupils told local media they would rather go home than be made to choose between their faith and education.